vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 For example, you can install the Contour package to implement ingress control, the Harbor package to configure a private container registry, or the Fluent Bit, Grafana, and Prometheus packages to collect logs and metrics from your clusters.

-Tanzu packages can be installed via CLI by invoking the **tanzu package install** command or directly from the Tanzu Mission Control utilizing the [**TMC Catalog**](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-EF35646D-8762-41F1-95E5-D2F35ED71BA1.html) feature.
+You can install Tanzu packages via the CLI by invoking the `tanzu package install` command or directly from Tanzu Mission Control by utilizing the [**TMC Catalog**](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-EF35646D-8762-41F1-95E5-D2F35ED71BA1.html) feature.

 Installing user-managed packages from Tanzu Mission Control is the recommended method of package installation in Tanzu Kubernetes clusters.